 Various KPI’s are implemented to measure the performance of Supply Chain Managers and Warehouse Managers.
-The KPI’s that are implemented are intended to drive the behaviour of the supply chain.
+The KPI’s tare intended to drive the behaviour of the supply chain.

 But do they?